-At the age of 48, actress Rachel Weisz has just given birth to a baby girl and first child with husband, James Bond actor Daniel Craig.
-Two years ago, singer Janet Jackson made headlines when she gave birth to her son, Eissa, now 19 months, at the age of 50.
+Sevigny isn't alone as she joins other celeb mummies who embraced motherhood after the big 4-0.
+Actress Rachel Weisz gave birth to a daughter and first child with husband, James Bond actor Daniel Craig, two years ago at the age of 48.
+In 2017, singer Janet Jackson made headlines when she gave birth to her son, Eissa, now 3, at the age of 50.

 However, she was upstaged by Daljinder Kaur who gave birth at age 70+ (she’s unsure of her exact age) in Amritsar, India.
 While Jackson and Weisz are tight-lipped about how they got pregnant, Daljinder Kaur and her husband openly praise IVF and donor eggs for their son.

 While it’s your right to delay child-bearing, the truth is, the longer you wait, the tougher it is to conceive.
 Along the way, you might even uncover existing medical issues in your own body as well as your eggs, which would make your journey towards motherhood that much more challenging.